ReemNeama/eventati_book/lib/utils/README.md

   - responsive_utils.dart: Responsive design utilities
   - ui_utils.dart: General UI utilities

-## Root Utils (Legacy)
+## Special Utilities in Root Directory

-Some utility files still exist in the root utils directory for backward compatibility:
+Only the following utility files exist in the root utils directory:
-- accessibility_utils.dart
-- analytics_utils.dart
-- constants.dart
-- date_utils.dart
-- empty_state_utils.dart
-- error_handling_utils.dart
-- extensions.dart
-- file_utils.dart
-- form_utils.dart
-- navigation_utils.dart
-- number_utils.dart
-- responsive_constants.dart
-- responsive_utils.dart
-- service_options_factory.dart
-- service_utils.dart
-- string_utils.dart
-- ui_utils.dart
-- validation_utils.dart

-## Special Utilities

-- **service_options_factory.dart**: Factory for creating service options
+- service_options_factory.dart: Factory for creating service options (will be moved to an appropriate subfolder in the future)
-- **utils.dart**: Main barrel file that exports all utilities
+- utils.dart: Main barrel file that exports all utilities

 ## Usage